orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-You can find more details in the [zod documentation ](https://zod.dev/?id=times).
+Read more about times in the [Zod documentation](https://zod.dev/?id=times).

-#### mock
+### mock

 Type: `Object`.

-Give you the possibility to override the generated mock
+Allows overriding the generated mock.

-##### properties
+#### properties

-Type: `Object` or `Function`.
+Type: `Object | Function`.

-You can use this to override the generated mock per property.
-Properties can take a function who take the specification in argument and should return un object or directly the object.
-Each key of this object can be a regex or directly the path of the property to override and the value can be a function which return the wanted value or directly the value.
-If you use a function this will be executed at runtime.
+Use this to override the generated mock per property.
+Properties can either be a function that receives the specification as an argument and returns an object, or it can be a static object.

+Each key of this object can be a regex or the path of the property to override.
+The value can either be a function returning a value, or a static value.
+If a function is provided, it will be executed at runtime.

 ```js
 module.exports = {